pmusau17/pmusau17.github.io/projects.md

 ## [Runtime Verification within Autonomous Racing](https://github.com/pmusau17/rtreach_f1tenth)

-We evaluate the use of a real-time reachabilityalgorithm  in  order  to  reason  about  the  safety  of a 1/10  scaleopen source autonomous vehicle platform known as F1/10.
+We evaluate the use of a real-time reachability algorithm  in  order  to  reason  about  the  safety  of a 1/10  scaleopen source autonomous vehicle platform known as F1/10.
 Our regime  allows us  to (a) provide provable guarantees of safety and (b) detect potentially unsafe  scenarios in the context of autonomous racing.

 - Teammates: [Diego Manzanas Lopez](https://mldiego.github.io/) and [Nathaniel Hamilton](https://www.linkedin.com/in/nathaniel-hamilton-b01942112/)
 - Development timeframe: January 2021-March 2021.